-Notice is hereby given that the Annual Meeting of the Stockholders of Streamline Health Solutions, Inc. will be held on August 19, 2014, at 9:30 a.m., Eastern Time, at the company's corporate headquarters, 1230 Peachtree Street NE, Second Floor, Atlanta, Georgia 30309, for the following purposes:
+Notice is hereby given that the Annual Meeting of the Stockholders of Streamline Health Solutions, Inc. will be held on June 1, 2017, at 9:30 a.m., Eastern Time, at the company's corporate headquarters, 1230 Peachtree Street NE, Second Floor, Atlanta, Georgia 30309, for the following purposes:

-- 1. PROPOSAL 1-To elect the seven candidates nominated by our board of directors to serve as directors until a successor is duly elected and qualified at the 2015 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation. - 2.
+- 1. PROPOSAL 1-To elect the six candidates nominated by our board of directors to serve as directors until a successor is duly elected and qualified at the 2018 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation. - 2.
 PROPOSAL 2-To approve a non-binding advisory vote on the compensation of our named executive officers ("say-on-pay"). - 3.
-PROPOSAL 3-To adopt the amendment and restatement of the Streamline Health Solutions, Inc. 2013 Stock Incentive Plan, conditioned upon the approval of Proposal 4. - PROPOSAL 4-To approve an amendment to the company's certificate of incorporation to increase the number of authorized shares of common stock from 25,000,000 to 45,000,000. - 5.
-PROPOSAL 5-To ratify the appointment of the firm of KPMG LLP to serve as our independent registered public accounting firm for fiscal year 2014. - 6.
+PROPOSAL 3-To approve the Streamline Health Solutions, Inc. Second Amended and Restated 2013 Stock Incentive Plan. - 4.
+PROPOSAL 4-To ratify the appointment of the firm of RSM US LLP to serve as our independent registered public accounting firm for fiscal year 2017. - 5.
 To consider any and all other business that may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on July 11, 2014 will be entitled to notice of, and to vote at, the Annual Meeting of Stockholders and any adjournment thereof.
+Only stockholders of record at the close of business on April 12, 2017 will be entitled to notice of, and to vote at, the Annual Meeting of Stockholders and any adjournment thereof.